-It is for this reason that pitchers are well-known for bunting.
-So when a pitcher is up to bat and there are runners on base, the chances of them bunting the ball is fairly high.
+When a pitcher is up to bat and there are runners on base, the chances of them bunting the ball are fairly high.
 But what happens when the pitcher has 2 strikes on them?
 Should they still bunt?

-The answer depends on how much you trust your pitcher when he is batting.
-If he is a fairly solid hitter then it would make more sense to let him swing away and try to get a hit.
+The answer depends on how much you trust your pitcher when they are batting.
+If they are a solid hitter then it would make more sense to let them swing away and try to get a hit.

-If he is a fairly poor hitter then it would make sense to ask him to bunt again when he has 2 strikes.
+If your pitcher is a fairly poor hitter then it would make sense to ask them to bunt again when there are 2 strikes.
 If he fouls it off then he’s out, but if he makes contact then he will move the runners over.

-So the pitcher who is batting would be the one exception to the generally accepted rule of not bunting with 2 strikes.
+The pitcher who is up to bat would be the one exception to the generally accepted rule of not bunting with 2 strikes.
 If any other player other than the pitcher is up, then it makes more sense to swing away.

 All other position players practice their batting a lot more than pitchers so the chances of a position player making contact and getting on base are greater than a pitcher’s chances.

 Why is the 2 Strike Bunt Foul an Out?

 A bunt foul third strike might seem like a random one-off rule, but there is a good reason for this bunt attempt rule.
 Why is a bunt foul an out?

 A foul bunt with two strikes is an out because it prevents hitters from intentionally fouling off pitches and it increases the pace of play.